mateuszmidor/PythonStudy/ExanteTaxCalculator/README.md

 ## CRYPTO

-- cant collectively calc tax from crypto and other investments
+- can't collectively calc tax from crypto and other investments
-- separate place on declaration sto testify crypto cost and profit
+- separate place on declaration to testify crypto cost and profit
 - crypto exchange for another crypto is not subject to tax, only sell for real money